elasticio/api-docs/source/includes/_tenants.md

 This resource allows you to delete a **Tenant** with the given ID along with everything it includes.

-*A Tenant will be deleted only if it will not contain any contracts*
+*A Tenant will be deleted only if it does not contain any contracts*

 ### HTTP Request
 `DELETE {{ api_base_url }}/v2/tenants/{TENANT_ID} \`